 – In my opinion, we have been oversold on the value of more and undersold on the value of less.

 – Learn to discern the vital few from the trivial many.

 – Always remember that if you are not going to prioritize your life, then someone else will.

 – You can never overestimate the unimportance of almost everything.

 – The core lesson of essentialism is how to get the right things done, not how to get more things done.
-It does not mean doing less with your time just for the sake of doing less.
+It does not mean doing less with your time just to do less.

-– Essentialism is the art of making the best possible investment of your time and energy to operate at our highest point of efficiency and doing only essential things.
+– Essentialism is the art of making the best possible investment of your time and energy to operate at your highest point of efficiency and doing only essential things.

 – When the word ‘priority’ came to the English language, it was used in the singular form; it meant only the first important thing.
 We need to start using that word in its original sense.

 – We need to stop measuring the importance of our day spent by how busy we were.
 Instead, we should celebrate the time spent pondering, meditating, and interacting with the people we value most.

 – There is no shame in admitting your mistakes; you only admit that you are now wiser than you once were.